Democracy Collapse Remarks: Tinubu’s Team Should Address Critical Concerns, Not Attack Opposition Voices

 Rather than addressing the substance of his argument, Onanuga chose to downplay and ridicule Obi’s remarks, missing an opportunity to engage in a meaningful discourse on the nation’s democratic health.

-Even if you think Obi’s words were exaggerated, that doesn’t change the fact that many Nigerians are worried about the decline of democracy, especially when there are real examples of executive overreach, judicial interference, and the suppression of dissent.
+Even if you think Obi’s words were exaggerated, that does not change the fact that many Nigerians are worried about the decline of democracy, especially when there are real examples of executive overreach, judicial interference, and the suppression of dissent.

-A healthy democracy thrives on robust discussions, not defensive responses that don’t address the real problems.
+A healthy democracy thrives on robust discussions, not defensive responses that do not address the real problems.

 Instead of dismissing Obi’s concerns, the presidency should take them as constructive criticism and use them as an opportunity to reinforce democratic principles.